 Hidden deep within the Urubamba valley, lies – almost unknown to all the hordes visiting Machu Picchu every day – a precious gem: The Maras Salt mines, also called Maras salt evaporation ponds.
 A myriad of salt crusted terraces precariously nestles against the steep mountain sides, while a steady stream of mineral rich water trickles down with a silent gargling that somehow defies time.

 The ponds, you ought to know, have been in use since the times of the Incas and before.
-They are probably the only reason to visit the small town of Maras – but what a reason they are.
+They are one of the best day trips from Cusco – and they are quite different from all the other tourist attractions.
 They are also among the top 10 Inca ruins in Peru!

 Not far away and just as beautiful.
 Read about the Inca fortress Ollantaytambo here.

 An underground spring, feeding on the waters from the lofty mountain range surrounding the sacred valley, carries along heavy silts and salt.
 Who can say if it was chance or ingenious will that created the first ponds, but one thousand years later the ponds are still being harvested by the natives for their salty wealth.

 Access to the Maras salt ponds is by no means easy.
 Only travellers adventurous enough to climb deep into the branching crevasses of the Urubamba valley will be rewarded with the jaw-dropping view on the glittering pool.
 Perhaps that is one of the reasons the Salineras are still in use after all this time – no perfunctory tourist venue arrived to disturb the tranquil beauty.

 Yet the Maras Salt Mines are beyond amazing: Know then, that no modern technology is used to harvest the pink salt of Maras.
 Walking along the crusted ridges of the ponds one does indeed believe that this how the Incas supplied their capital, Cusco, with salts.